A student who believes he/she has a grievance may

-Telling the person engaging in harassing conduct or communications that the
+engaging in grievous conduct or communications that the conduct or

-Harassment Grievances: The Dean of Students will treat all harassment cases as stated
+of Students will treat all harassment cases as stated in the student

 investigated as stated in the student handbook.